kalkoentje1234-github/Border-Guard-Section-2-Lawbook/pages/index.md

 ### Article VII-1 Failure to comply with an order or demand

-1. Guilty is someone who willfully fails to comply with an order or demand issued by an EGM or BG officer.
+1. Guilty is someone who willfully fails to comply with an order or demand issued by an EGM or BG personnel.
-2. Guilty is someone who deliberately obstructs an EGM or BG officer in the performance thereof.
+2. Guilty is someone who deliberately obstructs an EGM or BG personnel in the performance thereof.
-3. Guilty is someone who obstructs an EGM or BG officer in the execution of their duty, such as by physically blocking their access to a crime scene or interfering with an arrest.
+3. Guilty is someone who obstructs an EGM or BG personnel in the execution of their duty, such as by physically blocking their access to a crime scene or interfering with an arrest.

 |   | **Prison time**  |
 |---|---|